Inheritance and prototype chain

 This works as an override because now, JavaScript directly find the method you are calling: thus is does not have the need to go back up the prototype chain.

-Manually extending object: F.prototype
+### Manually extending object: F.prototype

 By now, it should be clear how prototype can be used for object inheritance.
-As stated above, this is called prototypal inheritance.
-Here we will see how we can extend an object using constructor function and new operator by using a property named prototype.
+As stated above, this is called **prototypal inheritance**.
+Here we will see how we can extend an object using constructor function and `new` operator by using a property named `prototype`.

-Here we speak of a special property called prototype, not the [[Prototype]] seen above.
-It is only used once: while construction an object via a function thanks to new.
+Here we speak of a *special* property called `prototype`, not the `[[Prototype]]` seen above.
+It is only used once: while construction an object *via* a function thanks to `new`.

-This property prototype of a constructor function (cf. OOP section) means the following: "When a new object is created (by using the new operator), assigns its [[Prototype]] to the given object".
-By this mean, all the objects from a constructor function created with new will all have the object as prototype.
+This property `prototype` of a constructor function (cf. [OOP section](/uv-frontend/javascript/poo.md)) means the following: "When a `new` object is created (by using the `new` operator), assigns its `[[Prototype]]` to the given object".
+By this mean, all the objects from a constructor function created with `new` will all have the object as prototype.

 let martialArt = {